maread99/beanahead/README.md

 > :warning: the roll field's value must be in captials and NOT quoted.

-> :information: initial definitions should always be dated on the 'usual' payment day even if that falls on a weekend.
+> :information_source: initial definitions should always be dated on the 'usual' payment day even if that falls on a weekend.
 For example...
 > ```
 > 2022-10-15 * "Verizon" "Telecoms, monthly variable"
 > freq: "m"